-Walk Them Through the Ropes
+Show Them the Ropes

 Stock Up on Supplies

-If you’re particular about cleaning chemicals, consider providing your own—just make sure to leave a note about where you keep them.
+If you’re particular about cleaning chemicals, consider providing your own supplies—just make sure to leave a note about where you keep them.
 “A lot of people have preferences about safe cleaning alternatives, especially around children,” says Shea.
 If you have pets, leave the necessary items for dealing with your animal, like stain removers and strong-odor eliminators.

 Try Not to Hover